UWCS/rs118/src/chip8-solns.md

 }
 ```

 Note how both the type and the function are `pub`, so the module above (main, the crate root) can use them.
+The `program_counter` is initialized to `0x200`, as this is where CHIP-8 programs start.

 ## Task 1.3 & 1.4